 The Board shall adopt a plan for immediate and long-term strategies to address school safety and discipline, which shall be reviewed annually and revised, as needed.
 This plan shall utilize information gathered from the District assessment of school safety and student discipline required by law and shall include the Board’s code of acceptable behavior and discipline and a description of instructional placement options for threatening or violent students.
 The committee that develops the plan for Board consideration shall include at least one (1) representative from each school in the District, as well as representatives from the community as required by law.

-The plan shall identify measures to be taken in protecting students, staff, visitors, and property.
-Areas addressed by the plan shall include, but not be limited to, the following:

-Employment practices and employee management;

-School facility design, maintenance, and usage;

-Safety and security procedures, orientation and training in use and management of equipment and facilities;

-Supervision of students;

-Compliance with state and federal safety requirements;

-Quarterly reports to the Board concerning implementation of the plan and its effects on District students, personnel, and operations.

-Emergency/crisis intervention;

-Community involvement.

 District School Safety Coordinator

 The Superintendent shall appoint a District-level school administrator to serve as the District’s School Safety Coordinator (SSC) and primary point of contact for public school safety and security functions.1 The SSC shall: